 “Sharing God’s love in this practical way opens doors to be able to share the good news of Jesus.”

-“I could see the need for us to grapple with it as Serving In Mission — no matter where we serve — whether it was in southern Ecuador or somewhere in Africa or Asia,” she shares.
-“Everywhere we work, we can be responding to people who are at risk of being trafficked as part of our mission call.
+“I could see the need for us as Serving In Mission to grapple with the issue, whether it was in southern Ecuador, or somewhere in Africa or Asia,” she shares.

-“Since For Freedom began, there’s been a steady increase of understanding of how modern slavery exists in the places where we serve and we do have an opportunity to take simple, yet effective measures, to prevent human trafficking across many different ministries.”
+“Since For Freedom began, there’s been a steady increase of understanding of how modern slavery exists in the places where we serve and we have an opportunity to take simple, yet effective measures, to prevent human trafficking across many different ministries.”

 Please pray that Sarah and Karen may know the Lord’s direction and leading as they finalise a new five-year For Freedom strategic plan.

-Pray that the Lord will reveal himself to the millions of human trafficking victims in the midst of their suffering.
+Pray the Lord will reveal himself to the millions of human trafficking victims in the midst of their suffering.

 For the Lord to give SIM workers wisdom about how to keep vulnerable and desperate people safe in the communities they serve.

-Amongst all the things we teach them about business, we teach them that God was the first farmer.
+“Amongst all the things we teach them about business, we teach them that God was the first farmer.
 When he put Adam in the garden in Genesis 2 v 15 the garden was already flourishing and all Adam had to do was pick the fruit.

-When farmers realise that what they’re doing is an honourable business and the same as what God did, it just changes them!
-They want to work, and they want to follow God.
+“When farmers realise that what they’re doing is an honourable business and the same as what God did, it just changes them!
+They want to work, and they want to follow God.”

-The connections Yvonne has built over the years are ones she still values today and something that goes two ways.
+The connections Yvonne built over the years are ones she still values today and something that goes two ways.
 Forming close relationships with local women in Ghana is not something she found happened quickly, but Yvonne says being accepted by the women she was living close to was highly valuable to her.

-It can be years before they think ‘Yes I can trust this person and I will tell them things close to me’ … so that’s greatly rewarding when it happens.
+“It can be years before they think ‘Yes I can trust this person and I will tell them things close to me’ … so that’s greatly rewarding when it happens.”

-I visit the men outside the mosque, I visit the women in their houses, the children come and play… and they say to me ‘Yvonne, you have never forgotten us.
+“I visited the men outside the mosque, I visited the women in their houses, the children came to play… and said to me: ‘Yvonne, you have never forgotten us.
 You always come and visit us.”

 Continuing to build these connections gave Yvonne the time to share the gospel message with them, even if she didn’t always know how initial conversations would turn to talking about Jesus.
 But God worked through her and gave her the opening she needed to share about why Christ died on the cross for them.
 “These guys heard the whole gospel … and asked me lots of questions.”